-(a) Information on Groundwater

-- (1) The Application will include map(s), at a scale that supports legibility, showing depth to bedrock, depth to water table, and karst features (if applicable) throughout the Facility Site using the Soil Survey of Chenango County, New York and the results of the preliminary geotechnical investigation.
+- (a) Information on Groundwater - (1) The Application will include map(s), at a scale that supports legibility, showing depth to bedrock, depth to water table, and karst features (if applicable) throughout the Facility Site using the Soil Survey of Chenango County, New York and the results of the preliminary geotechnical investigation.
 A preliminary identification of anticipated areas that may require dewatering will be provided and proposed method(s) of dewatering will be described, as applicable.
 Proposed methods of dewatering will address concerns and requirements related to runoff and sediment transport as well as any other applicable requirements of the State Pollutant Discharge Elimination System (SPDES) General Permit (GP) 0-15-002.
-In addition, a Preliminary Stormwater Pollution Prevention Plan (SWPPP) addressing construction related to best management practices (BMPs) will be prepared and appended to the Application. - (2) The Application will include map(s) based on publicly available water well information from the US Geological Service (USGS) Office of Groundwater, US Department of Agriculture (USDA) Soil Conservation Service, USDA Natural Resources Conservation Service (NRCS) Web Soil Survey, New York State Department of Health (NYSDOH) Records Access Officer, the NYSDEC, the Chenango County District Office, and other local municipalities, as well as from data collected during subsurface investigations in the Facility Site and a groundwater wells survey. - The Water Well Study Area will be defined as the area within a 1-mile radius of the Facility Site, for all publicly available groundwater well data; and the area within a 500-foot radius of the Facility Site and within a 0.5-mile radius of proposed blasting locations, for all groundwater well data not publicly available (e.g., groundwater wells identified through water well surveys, non-public data received directly from government agencies). - ii) Groundwater well surveys will be sent to all residents and businesses within a 500-foot radius of the Facility Site and within a 0.5-mile radius of proposed blasting locations.
-A summary of The survey will solicit well construction details, usage patterns, and water quality data, as well as include educational information describing the Facility and the Article 10 process, ways to contact information for Facility personnel-and, a description of wherelink to the respondent Co-Applicant's website, and methods by which survey recipients can get more obtain additional
+In addition, a Preliminary Stormwater Pollution Prevention Plan (SWPPP) addressing construction related to best management practices (BMPs) will be prepared and appended to the Application. - (2) The Application will include map(s) based on publicly available water well information from the US Geological Service (USGS) Office of Groundwater, US Department of Agriculture (USDA) Soil Conservation Service, USDA Natural Resources Conservation Service (NRCS) Web Soil Survey, New York State Department of Health (NYSDOH) Records Access Officer, the NYSDEC, the Chenango

+County District Office, and other local municipalities, as well as from data collected during subsurface investigations in the Facility Site and a groundwater wells survey.

-- information about regarding the Facility (e.g., the Facility website, local document repositories, etc.) will be included in the survey.
-46 - iii) The locations of private water wells within the Facility Site will be verified through field observations, where possible. - iii)iv) This map will identify: - a.
-The Facility Site and Facility components; - Boundaries of known aguifers and recharge areas; - c.
-Boundaries of the Mount Upton Water District (if such information is publicly available) - e.d.
-General groundwater flow direction; - d.e.
-Groundwater quality, if available; - e.f.
-Well-head and aquifer protection zones; - f-g.
+- i) The Water Well Study Area will be defined as the area within a 1-mile radius of the Facility Site, for all publicly available groundwater well data; and the area within a 500-foot radius of the Facility Site and within a 0.5-mile radius of proposed blasting locations, for all groundwater well data not publicly available (e.g., groundwater wells identified through water well surveys, non-public data received directly from government agencies). - ii) Groundwater well surveys will be sent to all residents and businesses within a 500-foot radius of the Facility Site and within a 0.5-mile radius of proposed blasting locations.
+A summary of the Facility and the Article 10 process, contact information for Facility personnel and a description of where the respondent can get more information about the Facility (e.g., the Facility website, local document repositories, etc.) will be included in the survey. - iii) This map will identify: - a.
+The Facility Site and Facility components; - b.
+Boundaries of known aquifers and recharge areas; - c.
+General groundwater flow direction; - d.
+Groundwater quality, if available; - e.
+Well-head and aquifer protection zones; - f.
 The locations of all known public groundwater and private groundwater wells or other known points of groundwater extraction within the Water Well Study Area.
-The map will indicate whether the locations of known public and private groundwater wells are approximate or confirmed. - A table summarizing public and private water wells locations, and available well design and production information (including depth, yield, water quality and usage rates), to the extent publicly available and as provided in response to well surveys, will be included with the Application. - √√vi) GIS data included in this map will be provided to the DPS and DEC. - (3) The Application will provide an evaluation of potential groundwater impacts, including potential impacts to known public and private water supply wells, aquifer protection zones, and groundwater aquifers within the Facility Site.
-If the Facility Site presented in the Application intersects the Mount Upton Water District, the Application will evaluate any impacts the Facility may have on the community water system.
-If impacts are determined, the water district will be included on the Stakeholder Lists.
+The map will indicate whether the locations of known public and private groundwater wells are approximate or confirmed. - iv) A table summarizing public and private water wells locations, and available well design and production information (including depth, yield, water quality and usage rates), to the extent publicly available and as provided in response to well surveys, will be included with the Application. - v) GIS data included in this map will be provided to the DPS and DEC. - (3) The Application will provide an evaluation of potential groundwater impacts, including potential impacts to known public and private water supply wells, aquifer protection zones, and groundwater aquifers within the Facility Site.
 Plans for avoiding and minimizing impacts to wells and water supply resources will be discussed.